What Is a DNS Leak Test? How to Prevent VPN Leaks in 2024

 sam chapman headshot

 A DNS leak occurs when a VPN accidentally forwards unencrypted traffic, showing your real IP address.
 To run a DNS leak test, simply check your IP address before and after connecting to a VPN server.
-My favorite choice, ExpressVPN, passes every time — you can try it for free with a 30-day money-back guarantee.
+My favorite choice, NordVPN, passes every time — you can try it for free with a 30-day money-back guarantee.

 If you plan to use a virtual private network (VPN) to keep yourself safe on the internet, knowing how to run a DNS leak test is critical.
 It’s as important as drivers knowing how to change a tire or cooks understanding how to put out a grease fire.